Andrew Ciarfardini

 Andrew Ciafardini is a former Republican member of the Ohio House of Representatives, representing the 28th District for a brief month in 2008.
-He is currently Vice President of Corporate Communications at Vantiv Corporation, located in Symmes Township, Ohio.
+He is currently Chief Corporate Affairs Officer at Worldpay.
+Previously, he was Vice President of Corporate Communications at Vantiv Corporation, located in Symmes Township, Ohio.
 Previously he was Chief of Staff and Director of Communications at Chiquita Brands International.